Low-Complexity Detection of Permutational Index Modulation for Noncoherent Communications: Numerical results

 In Fig.~\ref{fig:snr}, the performance of all detectors is displayed in terms of \acrshort{snr}.
-A first examination reveals the existence of an error floor at high \acrshort{snr} for all four detectors.
-Analogous phenomena have been observed in energy-based noncoherent schemes throughout the literature~\cite{VilaInsa2024,Jing2016}. \acrshort{ed} shows a higher error floor than the rest due to it being used under non-isotropic fading and not fully exploiting the channel correlation structures. \acrshort{hsnr} suffers a severe performance degradation at low and moderate \acrshort{snr} (\textless \SI{12}{\decibel}), but reaches \acrshort{ml} levels of \acrshort{ser} otherwise, when the approximation upon which it is built becomes valid.
+A first examination reveals a fundamental error floor at high \acrshort{snr} for all four detectors.
+It is expected in noncoherent systems for which different codewords induce the same signal subspace at the receiver~\cite{VilaInsa2025}.
+Analogous phenomena have been observed in other energy-based noncoherent schemes~\cite{VilaInsa2024,Jing2016}. \acrshort{ed} shows a higher error floor than the rest due to it being used under non-isotropic fading and not fully exploiting the channel correlation structures. \acrshort{hsnr} suffers a severe performance degradation at low and moderate \acrshort{snr} (\textless \SI{12}{\decibel}), but reaches \acrshort{ml} levels of \acrshort{ser} otherwise, when the approximation upon which it is built becomes valid.
 The most noteworthy aspect of Fig.~\ref{fig:snr} is that \acrshort{abque} displays near-\acrshort{ml} performance across all \acrshort{snr} levels in spite of its reduced complexity.
 It only suffers a slight penalty at very low \acrshort{snr} due to the poor performance of its first \acrshort{ed} round.

 Fig.~\ref{fig:ant} represents the minimum \acrshort{snr} required by each detector to achieve $\mathrm{SER}=10^{-3}$, for various numbers of antennas.
 The existence of the error floor previously discussed (which lowers for higher $N$ values~\cite{VilaInsa2024}) prevents detectors from reaching the objective \acrshort{ser} when $N$ is below a certain threshold.
 Unsurprisingly, \acrshort{ed} demands the largest $N$ of the four. \acrshort{abque} reaches \acrshort{ml} performance for $N\leq64$, but requires a slightly higher \acrshort{snr} when using more antennas.
 Similar performance gaps have been observed in~\cite{VilaInsa2024}.
 Finally, \acrshort{hsnr} involves the highest \acrshort{snr} levels for large values of $N$.